-Since $\arccos(x)$ is monotonic decreasing in $[0,1]$, the area below the solution function $\kappa(y)$ determines $\gamma$.
-In other words $\hat{c}_1$ and $q$ (i.e. $\hat{c}_1$ and $\hat{c}_2$) determine a unique steady state solution of eq. (\ref{eq:local_02}), we aim to determine the parameter range, where the curve associated with the solution in smooth.
+Since $\arccos(.)$ is monotonic decreasing in $[0,1]$, the area below the solution function $\kappa(y)$ determines a unique $\gamma(y)$.
+In other words $\hat{c}_1$ and $q$ (or $\hat{c}_1$ and $\hat{c}_2$) determine a unique steady state curve for eq. (\ref{eq:local_02}); We aim to determine the parameter range, where the curve is smooth.
 Apparently, if the area under $\kappa(y)$ between $0\leq y\leq y_0$ exceeds 1, then we can construct a smooth shape: at the unique $\bar y<y_0$ the area below $\kappa(y)$ equals 1, i.e. this corresponds to point Q with a tangent parallel to the axis $x$.
-For $0\leq y\leq \bar y$ the connection between $\gamma$ and $y$ is one to one, thus we can draw the \emph{physical realization}.
-For cases, at which the area below $\kappa(y)$ is smaller than 1, the physical shapes are non-smooth (in fact, they become concave as the curvature flips sign above $y_0$ and there is no other zero for $\kappa(y)$).
-As we have seen, $\kappa(0)$ depends solely on $\hat{c}_1$ and for fixed $q$ the value of $y_0$ is fixed, too.
-This leads to the conclusion that for any fixed $q$ there exist a $\hat{c}_{1,\crit}$ critical value at which
+This solvability condition can be derived explicitly as follows.
+For a smooth shape we need